2024 - 2025

 We strive for diversity within the Emory Healthy Brain Study.
 It’s important that our research discovers how different people from all walks of life show signs of dementia and Alzheimer’s.
 So far, a large portion of our volunteers has been Caucasian females.

 To understand how biomarkers may differ across race, we strive to have diversity amongst our participants.
 Minority groups, specifically African Americans, are afflicted by Alzheimer’s and dementia at higher rates than Caucasians.
 In fact, African Americans are twice as likely to develop Alzheimer’s disease compared to Caucasians.
 For this reason, we are striving to increase the diversity of our cohort.
 Several recent initiatives include a minority engagement group that leverages the expertise of Monica Parker, MD, Clint Dye, PhD, Cornelya Dorbin, MPA, Crystal Davis, and Antoine Trammell, MD.
 Through their efforts, the Brain Talk Live webinar, which averages 200 weekly viewers, is now comprised of more than 50% African Americans.
-They have also established a Minority Men’s Health Discussion series that is hosted monthly, have partnered with Dr. Ambar Kulshrestha to diversify the Asian American cohort, and their OREC (Outreach, Recruitment, and Education Core) is working to expand outreach to the LGBQT population.
+They have also established a Minority Men’s Health Discussion series that is hosted monthly, have partnered with Dr. Ambar Kulshrestha to diversify the Asian American cohort, and their OREC (Outreach, Recruitment, and Education Core) is working to expand outreach to the LGBTQ+ population.

 Health History Questionnaire